-My aspiration as a teacher is to offer meaningful educational lectures and workshops for musicians across various disciplines in music.
+My aspirations as a teacher is to offer essential educational lectures and workshops for musicians across various disciplines in music.
 The following areas of education I provide:

 I offer an entire course for music-schools, organisations and universities in 'Ear Training', expanding on the Kodaly philosophy with my book 'Eartraining in Context', utilizing 2+ hours of custom audio-content across various musical styles.
 This method trains students' inner ear with multi-part solfège of multi-timbral arrangements to prepare them for real working-life situations in bands, orchestras or in the recording studio.

 I teach in class form and privately using English, Dutch or Swedish.
 Students that wish to receive private lessons through Skype can send their contact information through the Contact-form on the website for a consultation to see where he/she fits in.

 Percy Bergman, Linnaeus University, Faculty of Arts & Humanities, Sweden

 Weerasak Aksontung, Dean of Faculty of Fine Arts, RS University, Thailand

 A modern approach on training your inner ear - for students & teachers